afatsini/football_api/README.md

 We can check it running the `docker service ls`.
 That should print that we are running 5 replicas.

+### Leave swarm mode
+To turn off swarm mode, the fastest way is to run:
+`docker swarm leave --force`

 ### More settings
 All the swarm settings can be edited via docker-compose.yml file.